redplusblue/redplusblue/README.md

 - 🔭 I’m currently working on [The Odin Project's Fullstack Javascript Path](https://www.theodinproject.com/paths/full-stack-javascript?)

-- <details><summary title="Click!">🌱 I'm also pursuing a <b> Bachelors degree in Computer Science... </b> </summary><ul>
+- 🌱 I'm also pursuing a <b> Bachelors degree in Computer Science </b>
-   <li>I've learned about Data Structures & Algorithms and Computer Architecture & Assembly language, alongwith Discrete math and Python Programming.</li>
-   <li>This fall, I will be learning about Systems Programming, Principles of Information & Data Management, Principles of Programming Languages and Internet   Technology.</li></ul></details>

-- 📖 I want to learn how to create responsive multiplatform web applications.

-- :open_mouth: I'm fascinated with websites that have interactive 3D elements.
+- 📖 I want to learn how to create websites that have interactive 3D elements.

 <br>